KillerCodeMonkey/ngx-quill/README.md

 - scrollingContainer - default '.ql-editor', allows to set scrolling container
 - use customOptions for adding for example custom font sizes --> this overwrites this options **globally** !!!
 - use customModules for adding and overwriting modules --> this overwrites this modules **globally** !!!
-- possbility to create a custom toolbar via projection slot `[quill-editor-toolbar]`:
+- possibility to create a custom toolbar via projection slot `[quill-editor-toolbar]`:

 **Try to not use much angular magic here, like `(output)` listeners.
 Use native EventListeners**